 We use forward contracts designated as fair value hedges to hedge foreign currency risks for our investments denominated in currencies other than the U.S. dollar.
 We exclude changes in forward points for the forward contracts from the assessment of hedge effectiveness.
-The notional principal of these contracts was \$2.4 billion as of December 31, 2016 and March 31, 2017.
+The notional principal of these contracts was \$2.4 billion as of December 31, 2016 and June 30, 2017.

-Gains and losses on these forward contracts are recognized in other income (expense), net, along with the offsetting losses and gains of the related hedged items.
+Gains and losses on these forward contracts are recognized in other income (expense), net, along with the offsetting gains and losses of the related hedged items.